 The owners of Flamig Farm in West Simsbury, Connecticut have a mighty good sense of humor.
-They’ve got a backward EGGS sign prominently displayed on their large roadside barn.
-To top it off, they’ve decorated the front lawn with a rusty blue truck along with a trio of seasonal pumpkins artfully arranged near the truck’s front bumper.
+They’ve got a backward EGGS sign displayed on their roadside barn.
+To top it off, they’ve decorated the front lawn with a rusty blue truck and a trio of pumpkins artfully arranged near the truck’s front bumper.

-Don’t you just love the patina of the blue truck door and how the white trim on the red barn doors makes a bold underscore for the backward EGGS sign?
-Perfection in my eyes.
+Ah, ya gotta love the patina of the blue truck and how the white trim on the red barn doors makes a bold underscore for the backward EGGS sign.
+Perfection.

 Need to go somewhere?
 The truck may or may not get you there, so saddle up one of the horses, and be on your way lickety-split.